 - A letter of application or acceptance into a language program in Southeast Asia that has been approved by the appropriate NIU language instructor working with the director of the Center for Southeast Asian Studies to make sure USDE approvals are secured.
 Written proof of acceptance into the language program will be required no later than April 1.
 Failure to secure a letter of acceptance by that date means the FLAS fellowship will be awarded to another candidate.
 See list of currently approved programs.

-Applicants must also request two letters of recommendation from those in a position to evaluate their academic credentials, in addition to (for intermediate and advanced level language students) the Language Reference Form.
-The letters should be addressed to the FLAS Fellowships Committee and delivered electronically to firstname.lastname@example.org at the Center by 4:30 p.m.
+You must also solicit two letters of recommendation from those in a position to evaluate your academic credentials, in addition to (for intermediate and advanced level language students) the Language Reference Form.
+The letters should be addressed to the FLAS Fellowships Committee and delivered electronically to CSEAS Office Manager Rita Miller at email@example.com by 4:30 p.m.
 January 1, 2015.

 Award Provisions and Reporting Requirements of Fellows